Mathématique: Chapter 45

 “People have come back from this,” Lam said.
 “Teal’c has come back from it.”

 “Did you say this to Telford?”
 Young asked.
-“When he was in here?”
+“When he was here?”

-Lam looked at him steadily before speaking.
-“Telford was never turned over to the NID,” she said quietly, “because his bloodwork was clear.
-Given the level of intelligence that the LA has, this proves very little.
-There are ways he might have engineered a false negative.
-He could have undergone plasmapheresis.
-The LA might have technology unknown to us.
-But there is at least some chance that he’s truly negative.
+Lam, unflappable, said, “Telford was never turned over to the NID because his bloodwork was clear.
+There are ways he might have engineered a false negative—plasmapheresis would do it.
+But there’s at least some chance he’s truly negative.
 That he was never exposed to the agent used for coercive persuasion.
 I know what that implies to me, Colonel.
 What does it imply to you?”

-“That he was a true defector,” Young whispered.
+“That he was a true defector,” Young answered.
 “I don’t believe that.
 I’ll never believe it.”

 “We may never know,” Lam replied.